Butcherbird: Feeding and distribution

 Butcherbirds are insect eaters for the most part, but will also feed on small lizards and other vertebrates.
 They get their name from their habit of impaling captured prey on a thorn, tree fork, or crevice.
 This "larder" is used to support the victim while it is being eaten, to store prey for later consumption, or to attract mates.

+A Pied Butcherbird accepting food from a person's hand.

 Butcherbirds are the ecological counterparts of the shrikes, mainly found in Eurasia and Africa, which are only distantly related, but share the "larder" habit; shrikes are also sometimes called "butcherbirds".
 Butcherbirds live in a variety of habitats from tropical rainforest to arid shrubland.
 Like many similar species, they have adapted well to urbanisation and can be found in leafy suburbs throughout Australia.
 They are opportunistic, showing little fear and readily taking food offerings to the point of becoming semi-tame.

 Breeding

 Female butcherbirds lay between two and five eggs in a clutch, with the larger clutch sizes in more open-country species.
 Except in the rainforest-dwelling hooded and black butcherbirds, cooperative breeding occurs, with many individuals delaying dispersal to rear young.
 The nest is made from twigs, high up in a fork of a tree.
 The young will remain with their mother until almost fully grown.
 They tend to trail behind their mother and "squeak" incessantly while she catches food for them.